vidyagames998/vidyagames998.github.io/eldenring/index.md

 This boss can be very tough fight, summon Bernahl, head to the right and try to fight them.

 With the right levels they aren't so bad.
+This boss is normally a huge skill check.
 This was my strategy at lvl 83 with 32 vigor.
 Summon, Buff, enter fog door on far left, immediately cast mimic, dodge roll behind pillars.
 Wait for an opening and bully one of them.
 Once one is killed it's a lot easier to kill the other.
 Keep hitting as they disappear.
 They will eventually spawn back in one at a time.
 Bully fast.
 If you are struggling they are weak to consumable sleep pots from a recipe on the graves near the third church of marika that you can craft.
 Keep in mind there are only so many trina lillies on the map though and you can run out.
 If that happens I would grind levels by killing birds at the Palace Approach Edge Road and keep getting levels until you can beat them.
 Santa at church of elleh sells an infinite supply of arrows as well.

 From here make your way west, grab the dragon crest sheild talisman +2 along the way.
 Run South to the dragon and grab the +10 somber behind the dragon, dodge all the birds along the way.
 Head up the hill and across the bridge and up the elevator to the grace (beside the greatbridge).